Early Housing Sign-up FAQ

-What if I decide to cancel my contract/lease?
+What if I decide to cancel my contract?

-The housing contract and lease agreement are legally binding documents.
+The housing contract is a legally binding document.
 If you chose to apply early, and then cancel, you will be charged a $200 cancellation fee, regardless of the cancellation date.
 After occupancy, cancellation is not possible unless you withdraw from the College.

 What if I am gone during the room selection process?

-If you are participating in an overseas or domestic program during Spring 2018, you will want to give Campus Living your list of room preferences when you submit your housing forms.
+If you are participating in an overseas or domestic program during Spring 2020, you will want to give Campus Living your list of room preferences when you submit your housing forms.
 Or, if you are applying for a 2‐ or 4- bedroom apartment and your preferred roommate/s are here on campus, they will be able to select for you in your absence.
-Alternately, you can designate a friend to select for you as long as Campus Living is made aware of that arrangement.
+Alternately, you can designate a friend to select for you as long as Campus Living is made aware of that arrangement before March 18, 2019.
 If you (or your entire group) simply miss your appointment time, a room will be chosen for you in your absence.